MeteorOps/pulumi-boilerplate/README.md

 # Usage
 ### Deploy
- - Deploy an environment by running `./deploy.sh env-name`
+ - Deploy an environment by running `./deploy.sh <base-env-name> <apps-env-name>`
 ### Destroy
- - Destroy an environment by running `./destroy.sh env-name`
+ - Destroy an apps environment by running `./destroy.sh <apps-env-name>`
+ - Destroy a base environment by running `pulumi destroy -C pulumi/base <base-env-name>`

 # Request Fixes, Features
 If you stumble a bug, or need a new feature, [open an issue here](https://github.com/MeteorOps/pulumi-boilerplate/issues).